cs480x-22c/final/README.md

 What do you feel is the best part of your project?
 What insights did you gain?
 What is the single most important thing you would like your audience to take away?
 Make sure it is front and center rather than at the end.

-Outside Libraries/References
----

-For this project you *do not* have to write everything from scratch.

-You may *reference* demo programs from books or the web, and *include* popular web libraries like Material UI, React, Svelte, etcetera.

-Please *do not* use libraries on top of d3 without consulting staff, however.
-Libraries like nvd3.js look tempting, but such libraries often have poor defaults and result in poor visualizations.
-There may be exceptions.
-Instead, draw from the numerous existing d3 examples on the web.

-If you use outside sources please provide a References section with links at the end of your Readme.

-Resources
----
-The "[Data is Plural](https://tinyletter.com/data-is-plural/archive)" weekly letter often contains interesting datasets.

-Think of something you're interested in, go find data on it!
-Include data collection and processing as part of your work on this project.

 Requirements
 ---